temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ```
 <!--SNIPEND-->

-Creates a program that connects to a Temporal Client.

-Workers can specify multiple Workflows and Activities in a list.

-The `main` sets up the Temporal Client and creates a Worker object to run the `SendEmailWorkflow` Workflow and the `send_email()` Activity.
+The `main` function connects to a Temporal Client and creates a Worker object to run the `SendEmailWorkflow` Workflow and the `send_email()` Activity.

 The `if __name__ == "__main__":` block runs the main function using `asyncio.run`.

+Now that we've written the logic to execute the Workflow and Activity Definitions, let's build the gateway.

 ## Build the gateway